 Truck Camping – Steph Davis

-Steph Davis’ back shelf setup which maximizes head room.
+Steph Davis’ back shelf setup maximizes headroom.
 Stack items on the back near the cab and you can sleep on the bed with your feet underneath the shelf.

 Living in a Truck: A Manifesto – 1 Girl on the Rocks

-Using a large shelf that sits on the canopy lip, a la Steph Davis, maximizing head space and livability.
-Numerous other tips and tricks about life in a truck.
+Using a large shelf that sits on the canopy lip, a la Steph Davis maximizes head space and livability.
+Numerous other tips and tricks about living in a truck.

 Bed height elevated sleeping platform.
-Modular setup which allows for quick and easy assembly/disassembly.
+A modular setup that allows for quick and easy assembly/disassembly.